NodeSchoolSF/interview-prep/the_interview_process.md

 There isn't necessarily much you need to do to prepare for this, but a few recommendations:

 - Solve the base requirements of the challenge as quickly as possible without being bogged down by minor details.
 After that, you can feel comfortable to refactor your code.
+- Have a good pull request description or README when you submit your solution.
+Describe your high-level approach, any tradeoffs you made, what you would improve, etc.
 - If you have time, write good tests.
 This is one way for you to stand out against other applicants, because tests aren't always prioritized highly by candidates.

 ## 4. The onsite interview